sharoncornelius/idpf-specification/idpf_specification.md

 <th><p><strong>IPV6EXADD</strong></p>
 <p>Set when an IPv6 packet contains a Destination Options Header or a
 Routing Header.</p>
-<p>If the packet contains more than a single IP header , the IPV6EXADD
+<p>If the packet contains more than a single IP header, the IPV6EXADD
 is a logic ‘OR’ function of the multiple IP headers.</p></th>
 </tr>
 <tr class="odd">